 The sub-section discusses some typical applications that use audio features for audio indexing and classification purposes.
-We use the above group labels when citing specific audio features.
+We use the above labels when citing specific audio features.
 For example, Feature a.4 represents the zero crossing rate.
 Note that sometimes a variation of one of the above features is used, which may be slightly different in mathematical form from the original but in essence is the same physically.

-7.2.1.
+a.
 General audio characterization, classification, and indexing

-Patel and Sethi (1995) investigate the possibility of extracting audio features directly from MPEG audio and use these features for audio characterization.
+Patel and Sethi [41] investigate the possibility of extracting audio features directly from MPEG audio and use these features for audio characterization.
 Features a.1, a.5, b.1, and b.2 are computed directly using subband coefficients of audio signals and are used to classify MPEG audio clips into dialog, non-dialog, and silent categories.
 Given 81 audio clips from a movie, 96%, 82%, and 100% correct classification rates are reported.

-Zhang and Kuo (1999b) use Features a.1, a.4, and b.1 to extract low-level audio features for audio retrieval.
-For coarse classification, using these features alone can help distinguish silence, music, speech, etc. For fine classification, which is more difficult, Hidden Markov Models (Rabiner and Juang, 1993) are built for each class of sounds, using these audio features.
+Zhang and Kuo [71] use Features a.1, a.4, and b.1 to extract low-level audio features for audio retrieval.
+For coarse classification, using these features alone can help distinguish silence, music, speech, etc. For fine classification, which is more difficult, Hidden Markov Models [44] are built for each class of sounds, using these audio features.
 90% and 80% classification rates are reported for coarse and fine classifications, respectively.
-In (Zhang and Kuo, 1999a).
-These features are used in a heuristic approach to segmenting audio data and classifying these segments into silence, speech, songs, music, etc. (Zhang and Kuo, 1999a).
+In [70] these features are used in a heuristic approach to segmenting audio data and classifying these segments into silence, speech, songs, music, etc.